cldf-datasets/doreco/USAGE.md

 vowel|99312

 ## Utterances

 Some kinds of analysis make most sense on utterance level, e.g. computing speech rate.
+(Utterances are defined as any chunk of speech delimited by silent pauses.)
 To make this possible, `phones.csv` contains a column `u_id` which allows for aggregating or partitioning phone data by utterance.

 Computing speech rate per utterance as *ln(phones per second)* can be done with the following query: